 2 cups chopped pecans

 Preheat oven to 325 degrees.
 Line a baking sheet with parchment paper.

 Cream butter and granulated sugar together for 3 minutes on medium speed of your mixer.
 Reduce speed.
 Gradually add the Confectioners sugar, beating until light and fluffy.
 Increase the speed to medium and add the water and the vanilla and beat well.
 Reduce the speed to low and gradually add the flour.
 Turn off the mixer and remove from the stand.
 Fold in the pecans.
-Turn the dough out onto plastic wrap.
-Roll into a log.
+Turn the dough out onto plastic wrap. (the dough may be crumbly; don't worry) Shape the dough with your hands and roll into a log.
 Chill for at least one hour.

 Slice into discs.
 Put them onto the prepared sheet about 2” apart.
-Bake at 325 degrees for 15-17 minutes or until bottom of the cookie is golden.
+Bake at 325 degrees Fahrenheit for 15-17 minutes or until bottom of the cookie is golden.
+Don't allow it to brown; you simply want the edges to color.
 Cool on a wire rack.
 Dust with more Confectioners sugar, if desired.